makinacorpus/DbToolsBundle/docs/content/stats.md

   - `info`: display global information,
   - `read`: read statistics,
   - `write`: write statistics,
-  - `maint`: maintainance statistics, such as PostgreSQL VACUUM,
+  - `maint`: maintenance statistics, such as PostgreSQL VACUUM,
-  - `code`: occasionaly display SQL code, such as CREATE statements.
+  - `code`: occasionally display SQL code, such as CREATE statements.

 Per default, all commands will display values using the `info` and `read` tags.